ansys/scade-wux/doc/source/usage/wrapper.rst

 * It manages the graphical panels, UAs and/or A661 server connections when available.
-* It manages the registered extensions, e.g. instances of classes derived from ``CWuxSimulatorExtension`` through calls to the ``WuxXxx`` simulation hooks.
+* It manages the registered extensions, for example instances of classes derived from ``CWuxSimulatorExtension`` through calls to the ``WuxXxx`` simulation hooks.

 The wrapper does not generate code: it provides the ``main`` function, defined in ``WuxGoMain.cpp``, and declares a target to the build system with